Caps & Hats

 • Sell-through speed - does the style move because people want it now, or because it is practical?

-That list sounds basic.
-It saves money anyway.
+That list sounds basic, but it saves money.
 A hat can look excellent in a render and still stall in store if the silhouette feels off or the decoration method fights the shape.
 That is why bucket hats vs dad hats for merch stores deserves the same attention as blank selection, print placement, and freight planning.

 The hat that looks safest in a spreadsheet is not always the hat that leaves the cart fastest.